+Chapter 3

 Meeting CFO Needs with Project/Server 2010

 In This Chapter

-This chapter will help any individual who is involved with work management understand the importance and capabilities of Project Server in tying financial and economic metrics to the needs of the CFO and other financial stakeholders.
+This chapter helps any individual who is involved with work management understand the importance and capabilities of Project Server in tying financial and economic metrics to the needs of the chief financial officer (CFO) and other financial stakeholders.

-We will explore the capabilities of Project Server, its newer features, and its ability to connect to other systems.
-We will look at how this results not only in higher success for projects, but also in better visibility and forecasting for the projects/programs to their original planned Return on Investment (ROI)
+We explore the capabilities of Project Server, its newer features, and its ability to connect to other systems.
+We look at how this results not only in higher success for projects but also in better visibility and forecasting for the projects/programs to their original planned return on investment (ROI).

 What You Will Learn

-Addressing CFO and organizational financial reporting needs with Project Server
+How to address CFO and organizational financial reporting needs with Project Server

-How a PMO can assist in delivering project cost accounting & forecasts
+How a project management office (PMO) can assist in delivering project cost accounting and forecasts

-Ensuring good financial buy-in for decreased risk to a project
+How to ensure good financial buy-in for decreased risk to a project

 The benefits of tying project reporting to measured ROI and outcomes